|

 Renewal and new life are welcome characteristics of spring after the domancy of winter.
 Longer daylight hours provide enough sunlight for plants to begin optimum growth and animals begin their reproductive cycle when the food supply increases.

-Weatherwise the Spring season may not match the astronomical dates as local weather is influenced by nearby geographic landforms such as large bodies of water that are cooled during the winter.
+Weatherwise the Spring season may not match the astronomical dates.
+Local weather is influenced by nearby geographic landforms such as large bodies of water that are cooled during the winter.
 Spring is also the time of the most unsettled weather as warm and cool air mix in the atmosphere.

 Greek mythology explained the spring season as the joy of Demeter, the goddess of agriculture, to her daughter Persephone's return from the underworld for six months.
 Easter, the Christian holiday celebrating the resurrection of Jesus, and Passover, the Jewish festival of liberation from slavery in Egypt, are related to the time when people marked the joy of renewal.